Comparison Article Prompts: 12 "X vs Y" Templates That Pick a Winner

 Variables to swap: X

-For a comparison page favouring `{ourProduct}`, write 3 CTA variants that don't feel pushy.
-Examples: "Try {ourProduct} free", "See the migration guide", "Talk to a user from {competitor} who switched".
-Skip "Best for you, sign up now".
+For a comparison page that favours `[ourProduct]`, write 3 CTA variants that don't feel pushy.
+Examples of the right register: "Try [ourProduct] free", "See the migration guide", "Read how a [competitor] user switched".
+Avoid "Best choice for you — sign up now".
+Each CTA should match a different buyer stage: aware, comparing, ready.

 Variables to swap: ourProduct, competitor